 - Urinals ≤ 0.125 gpf

-Compliance with the requirements must be completed through DBI's Plumbing Inspection Division.
-For more information, or to request a variance, email firstname.lastname@example.org, call (628) 625-3450 or visit sfdbi.org/CommercialConservation.
+Compliance is enforced through DBI's Plumbing Inspection Division.
+For more information, email firstname.lastname@example.org, call (628) 652-3450 or visit https://sf.gov/comply-water-conservation-requirements

-The SFPUC provides free services, plumbing devices and incentives to assist customers with meeting water efficiency requirements.
-If you have a questions about SFPUC water conservation programs to help you comply, contact the Water Conservation Section at (415) 551-4730 or email email@example.com.
+The SFPUC provides free conservation evaluations and plumbing devices to assist customers with meeting water efficiency requirements.
+Visit www.sfpuc.org/savewater for more information or contact the Water Conservation Section at (415) 551-4730 or email email@example.com.

 Frequently Asked Questions